Abhijeet-Katiyar/Summer/finalReport.md

 2. **fit_intercept** :
 whether to calculate the intercept for this model.
 If set to False, no intercept will be used in calculations.
 By default this is set to True.

-For more informatin about parameters you can see LinearRegression documentation.
+For more information about parameters you can see LinearRegression documentation.

 http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn.linear_model.LinearRegression